zextras/sps-carbonio-ha-ansible-setup/carbonio_kafka/README.md

 # Ansible Collection - zxbot.carbonio_kafka

-An ansible collection to install Kafka part of Carbonio HA
+An ansible collection to install Kafka part of Carbonio Cluster Services Redundancy

 To install Kafka using this collection you have to insert new group in the inventory file It supports only FQDN.